Tony Warner: Coaching career

 On 26 March 2015, Warner joined his 21st club, signing a playing contract with Accrington Stanley whilst also combining coaching with Bolton Wanderers.
 On 18 May 2015, Warner was released from his short-term contract at Accrington, but stated he intended on continuing his playing career.

 On 2 July 2015, Warner is announced as Goalkeeper/Goalkeeping coach for Indian Super League team North East United FC.
 On 1 August 2015, the club announced that his contract had been terminated for material breach of his Standard Player's Agreement.
 Warner had allegedly applied for the post of Goalkeeping coach at Bolton Wanderers even after inking a deal with North East United FC.

 In October 2017, he was appointed as the goalkeeper coach of Chennaiyin after previously coaching at the Bolton Wanderers Academy.

 On 26 July 2018, he returned to England as the goalkeeper coach at one of his former clubs Accrington Stanley.
 He was also registered as a player, taking the squad number 34 and being named on the substitutes' bench for the first match of the 2018–19 season at home to Gillingham.

 In July 2021, Warner joined League Two side Bristol Rovers as goalkeeping-coach.

 In July 2022, Warner joined Reading as goalkeeping coach.

+On 7 June 2025, it was confirmed that Warner had been appointed as the new goalkeeper coach at Wigan Athletic following a coaching restructure by manager Ryan Lowe.